-For Australian employees, superannuation (retirement pension) is the most discussed benefit.
-It is compulsory, and as such very important, but having benefits that keep the family’s well being in mind is also highly valued.
+[Updated Feb.
+1, 2023] For Australian employees, superannuation (retirement pension) is the most discussed benefit.
+It is compulsory and, as such, very important, but having benefits that keep the family’s well-being in mind is also highly valued.
 This includes education programs or family health coverage.
 Note that Australians really appreciate non-traditional benefits such as work/life balance, discounted health insurance, and furthering education.

 CA Financial Services Group

-The average cost on top of the legislated 9.5% paid to the Australian superannuation environment (retirement pension), which is seen as a standard employee cost, is roughly around 600 Australian Dollars per month if family health cover and tailored servicing (senior level employee) is included.
+The average cost on top of the legislated 10.5% paid to the Australian superannuation environment (retirement pension), which is seen as a standard employee cost, is roughly around 600 Australian Dollars per month if family health cover and tailored servicing (senior level employee) are included.

 Mandatory employee benefits in Australia include retirement or ‘superannuation,’ and PTO including holiday pay, long service leave, maternity/paternity leave, and sick pay.
 Supplementary employee benefits include education advancement, voluntary benefits, health insurance, and flexible working arrangements.